 Born Jan.
-7, 1718 in Danvers, Mass., Israel Putnam was renowned for his fighting spirit and reckless courage.
+7, 1718 in Danvers, Mass., Israel Putnam won renown for his fighting spirit and reckless courage.
 He fought with Roger’s Rangers during the French and Indian War, survived a shipwreck near Cuba, founded the Sons of Liberty in Connecticut, narrowly escaped being burned to death by Indians and planned the Battle of Bunker Hill.

-During the winter of 1778-79, Putnam was the Continental Army general supervising the Connecticut troops’ winter quarters in Redding, Conn.
-In early 1779, the 61-year-old soldier known as 'Old Put' traveled to Greenwich to review the troops.
+During the winter of 1778-79, Putnam served as the Continental Army general supervising the Connecticut troops’ winter quarters in Redding, Conn.
+In early 1779, the 61-year-old soldier known as “Old Put” traveled to Greenwich to review the troops.
 On Feb.
 25, a marauding party of 1,500 British cavalry and infantry started from Kingsbridge in New York City.
-They skirmished with a small party of Continental soldiers on the way to Greenwich, killing some and scattering the others.
+They skirmished with a small party of Continental soldiers on the way to Greenwich.
+They killed some and scattered the others.
 Capt.
-Titus Watson galloped toward Greenwich to warn the Continental troops, which were outnumbered 10-to-1.
+Titus Watson galloped toward Greenwich to warn the Continental troops, outnumbered 10-to-1.

-The Continental troops were stationed along the road, but withdrew, realizing challenging the British would be madness.
+The Continental troops stationed along the road then withdrew, realizing challenging the British would be madness.

 According to legend, Old Put was shaving in his room at Knapp’s Tavern on the morning of Feb.
 26, 1779, when he saw British cavalrymen in his mirror.
 Outnumbered and unprepared, Putnam’s men fled for their lives.
 Putnam, cut off from his men, jumped on his horse and galloped toward a rocky cliff.
 A church stood at the top of the cliff, with 100 stone steps leading from it to the foot of the cliff.
 Putnam rode his horse down those steps, threading his way to the right and to the left.
 Not one of the British cavalrymen dared follow him.